Last updated: March 19, 2026

 2. Infrastructure-level: Configuring your dependencies

-Many modern infrastructure components (databases, web servers, proxies) can now emit JSON logs natively.
-This is far more efficient than parsing their plain-text logs later.
+Many modern infrastructure components (databases, web servers, proxies) can now emit JSON logs natively, which is far more efficient than collecting plain-text logs and parsing them later.

-You often can flip a single switch (or two) in many popular services to have them emit ready-to-consume JSON instead of plaintext logs:
+You often can flip a single switch (or two) in many popular services to have them emit ready-to-consume JSON instead of plaintext logs.
+For example AWS Lambda provides a simple toggle as shown below:

 3. Agent-level: Parsing unstructured logs

-For legacy applications or services that you can’t reconfigure, your last resort is to parse the unstructured logs as they’re collected.
+For legacy applications or services that can't be configured to output JSON, your last resort is to parse and transformed the unstructured data as they’re being collected.
 A tool like the OpenTelemetry Collector can perform these transformations on the fly using components like Filelog receiver or the Transform processor before sending it to your backend.

 Enforcing a uniform schema with OpenTelemetry